Qmacd/AlphaForge-MAA/README.md

 train & show results: `exp_ML_train_and_result.ipynb`

 #### attention
-version of cuda maybe more than 11.3
+version of cuda maybe more than 11.3 (recommend torch 1.11 + cuda 11.3)